francescogerardomarra/its/modulo26/2_jwt.md

 JWK provides a standardized way to distribute public keys securely and reliably.
 By publishing a JWK Set at a known endpoint and referencing keys via `kid` values, systems can validate JWTs without manual key distribution or configuration changes.

-In secure systems, the private key is never exposed — it stays with the issuer (authorization server), while public keys are safely distributed via JWKs for signature verification.
+In secure systems, the private key is never exposed and it stays with the issuer (authorization server), while public keys are safely distributed via JWKs for signature verification.

 #### Why JWKs Matter
 JWKs are essential for: